-The relationship between American politics and foreign language isn’t a particularly close one.
+Despite the United States being a multilingual melting pot, the relationship between American politics and foreign language isn’t a particularly close one.
 In fact, we haven’t elected a truly bilingual president in 84 years (Franklin D. Roosevelt, who spoke German and French).
-Sometimes politicians will try their hand at speaking a foreign language to appeal to a specific voter base or showcase their “multiculturalism,” but it often backfires.
+Sometimes bilingual politicians will try their hand at speaking a foreign language to appeal to a specific voter base or showcase their “multiculturalism,” but it just as often backfires.
 One memorable example is when New York City Mayor Michael Bloomberg attempted to speak Spanish in the aftermath of Hurricane Irene in 2011.
 His Spanish was so rough, it inspired the satirical Twitter account @ElBloombito.

 Bill Clinton — German

 In 1994, President Bill Clinton walked through the Brandenburg Gate in Berlin and made a speech to the German people, praising the emergence of the European Union.
 At the end of the speech, Clinton delivered a few lines in German: “Nichts wird uns aufhalten.
 Alles ist moeglich.
 Berlin ist frei.” (“Nothing will stop us.
 Everything is possible.
 Berlin is free.”)

 Backing up a few decades, Clinton studied German when he was a student at Georgetown University.
 In his book My Life: The Early Years, he writes that he chose German because he “was interested in the country and impressed by the clarity and precision of the language.”

 Marco Rubio — Spanish

 Sen. Marco Rubio of Florida was born in Miami to Cuban immigrant parents.
 He grew up in a Spanish-speaking household and is completely bilingual.
 In 2013, Rubio delivered the Republican response to President Barack Obama’s State of the Union address in both English and Spanish, marking the first time the response was delivered in two languages by the same person.